 Just as importantly, if you’re using shared hosting, your site is impacted directly if any of the other sites on your same server are targeted.
 Even if you’re on a virtual private server (VPS) or dedicated server, your site may be impacted if a large enough attack is launched on any site run by the same hosting company.
 This is because even though a hosting company has the capacity for a large amount of traffic, DDoS attacks may still be able to overwhelm the entire connection.

 With this in mind, it’s easy to see how every site on the internet today is at risk for these types of attacks.
 The fact that they’re easy to run by hackers and other bad actors mean sites are at even greater risk and need to be protected.

 Make Sure Your Sites Are Protected Now

 It will take you quite some time to stop an attack if you don’t have a DDoS strategy in place before the attack begins.
-This is largely because once your site is under attack, it’s often difficult to make changes or updates to the systems since they’re being bogged down by the attack traffic.
+This is large because once your site is under attack, it’s often difficult to make changes or updates to the systems since they’re being bogged down by the attack traffic.
 Most attacks on unprotected systems continue until the attacker stops the attack on their own.

 So, it’s essential that you consider putting DDoS attack protection in place quickly.
 Choosing a web hosting company that offers this type of protection is usually sufficient for most sites.